Chronic Care Management

 Who will be enrolled?

-All patients at Bridge Primary with Medicare will be enrolled in our CCM program, with
+All patients at Bridge Primary with Medicare and an eligible chronic condition will be enrolled in our CCM or APCM (Advanced Primary Care Management) program.

 What is a chronic condition?